 Why Should Your Baby Use Sunscreen?

-The sun’s rays emit ultraviolet light that causes sunburns, skin damage, and contribute to skin cancer.
-Children are particularly susceptible since one major sunburn during childhood doubles their risk of melanoma (skin cancer) during adulthood (source).
+The sun’s rays emit ultraviolet light that causes sunburns, skin damage, and contributes to skin cancer.
+Children are particularly susceptible since one major sunburn during childhood can double their risk of melanoma (skin cancer) during adulthood (source).

 There are two types of ultraviolet light: UVA and UVB, and both are damaging.
-UVA rays penetrate deep into the dermis (skin), and cause damage, aging, and contribute to skin cancer.
+UVA rays penetrate the deeper levels of the skin (the dermis) and cause damage to the cell’s DNA.
 UVB rays cause sunburns and also increase your risk of skin cancer (2).

-Using sunscreen (especially broad-spectrum sunscreen, which blocks both UVA and UVB rays) blocks the harmful rays from being absorbed into your baby’s skin, preventing both burns and long-term sun damage.
+Using sunscreen (especially broad-spectrum products, which blocks both UVA and UVB rays) stops harmful rays from being absorbed into your baby’s skin, preventing both burns and long-term sun damage.

-One of the biggest factors to consider is the sun protection factor, shortened to “SPF” on the outside of most bottles.
-While there are some technical calculations about how long a particular “SPF” number will allow you to remain in the sun unscathed, the reality is that it is not exact – the intensity of the UV rays differ by time and location (source).
+One of the most significant factors to consider is the sun protection factor, shortened to “SPF” on the labels of most bottles.
+While there are some technical calculations about how long a particular “SPF” number will allow you to remain in the sun unscathed, the reality is that it’s never exact — the intensity of the UV rays differ by time and location (source).

 The consensus is that you should choose a minimum SPF of 15.
-The higher the number, the greater the protection – but it is not necessarily incremental.
+The higher the number, the greater the protection — although it’s not necessarily incremental.
 No level blocks 100% of the sun’s rays, and studies have shown that numbers above 30 provide little extra protection (5).

 When it comes to sunscreen, it’s important to avoid complacency.
-Do not allow a high SPF number to trick you into thinking your little one is permanently protected all day.
-Instead, apply sunscreen liberally about 15-30 minutes before you plan to be in the sun, and every 2 hours after that – regardless of SPF level.
+Don’t allow a high SPF number to trick you into thinking your little one is permanently protected all day.
+Instead, apply liberally about 15-30 minutes before you plan to be in the sun, and every 2 hours after that — regardless of SPF level.